This page was last updated by Bernard Preston on 28th March, 2020.

 Making honey mead is one of Bernard Preston's many passions, and I guess most beekeepers have tried it with varying degrees of success.

-Good or bad, it's fun trying different things in life; some are more successful than others.
+Good or bad, it is fun trying different things in life; some are more successful than others.

-My first efforts, some twenty five years ago were a failure because of a very basic error; yeasts don't flourish in low temperatures.
-Our nectar flow occurs in mid winter.
+My first efforts, some twenty five years ago were a failure because of a very basic error; yeasts do not flourish in low temperatures.
+Our nectar flow occurs in winter.

-Surprisingly, the saligna gum, a eucalypt, flowers from March to June in the southern hemisphere.
+Surprisingly, the saligna gum tree, a eucalypti, flowers from March to June in the southern hemisphere.
 Brewing beers and wines can be problematic when ambient temperatures are below the optimum 18 to 25 degrees Celsius that yeasts enjoy.
+Making honey mead is not all plain sailing.

 That was a long time ago, and my methods and techniques have improved.
 First and foremost, get the temperature right.

-The second was a realisation that fungi, like humans, don't flourish on a diet of high GI starch.
-Honey is a wonderful sweetener, particularly if you get it before the food processing industry has ruined it, but still it's a moderately glycemic carbohydrate.
+The second was a realisation that fungi, like humans, do not flourish on a diet of simple sugars.
+Honey is a wonderful sweetener, particularly if you get it before the food processing industry has ruined it, but still it is a moderately glycemic carbohydrate.

-The yeast cells don't like a diet of straight honey, same as our bodies don't enjoy sugar, rice and potatoes, without protein, fat, vitamins and minerals.
+The yeast cells don't like a diet of straight honey, same as our bodies do not enjoy sugar, rice and potatoes, without the protein, fat, vitamins and minerals that the food processing industries remove.

-I get around that in part by using very lightly filtered honey which includes some pollen granules, which is where these extra ingredients may be found; and an improvement of flavour.
+I get around that in part by using very lightly filtered honey which includes some pollen granules, which is where these extra ingredients may be found; and there is an improvement of flavour.

-I'm not sure whether yeast cells can get diabetes, but humans who live on a diet of highly glycemic carbohydrates are doomed.
+I am not sure whether yeast cells can get diabetes, but humans who live on a diet of highly glycemic refined carbohydrates are doomed.
 Do you just love chocolate cake, cookies, white rice and soft bread rolls?
 There are troubles coming.
-Don't fool yourself into thinking that saccharine is the solution; artificial sweetener side effects include metabolic syndrome.

 So my efforts at making honey mead were less than highly successful, for reasons that were beyond me in those early years.